haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 {% endhighlight %}

+The idea of this configuration file is to generate 96 models with the standard rigid-body energy minimization (*rigidbody* module).
+Only the 48 best scoring models are selected (*seletop* module) for flexible refinement (*flexref* module).
+Refined modes are then subject to a short energy minimisation in the OPLS force field (*emref*).
+FCC clustering (*clustfcc*) is applied at the end of the workflow to group together models sharing a consistent fraction of the interface contacts.
+The top 4 models of each cluster are saved to disk (*seletopclusts*).
+Multiple *caprieval* modules are executed at different stages of the workflow to check how the quality (and rankings) of the models change throughout the protocol.

 This configuration file is provided in the `/home/utente/BioExcel_SS_2023/HADDOCK` directory on your laptop as `docking-antibody-antigen-CDR-NMR-CSP.cfg` (`docking-antibody-antigen-CDR-NMR-CSP-af2.cfg` and `docking-antibody-antigen-CDR-NMR-CSP-abb.cfg` for Alphafold2 and ABodyBuilder2 antibodies, respectively).

 If you want to use your own pdb and restraint files please change the paths in the configuration files (for example from `pdbs/4G6K_clean.pdb` to `4G6K_clean.pdb`).